 Preferred technical solution

 The preferred solution may be a compromise between cost, technical preference and environmental or societal impact.
+Some specific AtoN management related considerations that will influence the final design include

+Availability of short to medium term capital funding compared to maintenance budget

+Reliability requirements

+Maintenance resources and skills

+AtoN location – how quickly can problems requiring on-site attendance be rectified?

+Remote monitoring requirements – linked to the availability categorization (i.e., is status information required without delay) and the availability and cost of such monitoring systems

+Redundancy – can downtime be tolerated due to the presence of existing AtoN within the system or will redundancy be required as part of the AtoN project.

 Figure 12 shows an example of a light tower on the northern end of Aegna island in Estonia.
 The figure shows the original light, how it was destroyed in a storm and finally a replacement structure that was modified to improve its structural stability.
 This example demonstrates how important it is to design for environmental loads.